Electric field control of phonon angular momentum in perovskite BaTiO$_3$: Origin of anisotropies

-First, we study interatomic force strengths in the cubic phase and then compare them to those in the polar tetragonal phase.
-In the cubic phase, the largest interaction strength $k_{i}^{j{\bm R}}$ is $0.06~\rm{Ry/Bohr}^2$, corresponding to the nearest-neighboring Ti and O atoms.
+First, we study the interatomic force strengths in the cubic phase and then compare them to those in the polar tetragonal phase.
+In the cubic phase, the strongest interaction strength $k_{i}^{j{\bm R}}$ is $0.06~\rm{Ry/Bohr}^2$, corresponding to the nearest neighboring Ti and O atoms.
 This observation is consistent with the fact that there is a strong covalent-like bond between the nearest neighboring Ti and O atoms.
-In the tetragonal phase, with Ti displaced along $\bm P$, the interaction strength between Ti and the planar oxygens increases from $0.06~\rm{Ry/Bohr}^2$ to $0.09~\rm{Ry/Bohr}^2$.
-As shown in Fig.~\ref{fig:TiO_ifcs}, the change in interaction with the apical oxygen is even more drastic, as displacement of Ti atom significantly changes the bond-length to the apical oxygen.
-The interaction strength between Ti and apical O with a short bond is increased to $0.28~\rm{Ry/Bohr}^2$ (solid line in Fig.~\ref{fig:TiO_ifcs}) while the interaction along the elongated bond is reduced to only $0.005~\rm{Ry/Bohr}^2$ (dashed line in Fig.~\ref{fig:TiO_ifcs}), as one might expect for an effectively broken covalent-like bond.
-Since one of the apical oxygens is effectively not interacting with the Ti atom, we conclude that the covalently-bonded three-dimensional network of Ti and O atoms in the cubic phase has essentially reduced to a quasi-two-dimensional network of Ti and O atoms in the tetragonal phase.
-Next, we analyze the character of the interatomic force constant strengths within the two-dimensional plane of atoms.
+In the tetragonal phase, with Ti displaced along $\bm P$, the strength of interaction between Ti and planar oxygens increases from $0.06~\rm{Ry/Bohr}^2$ to $0.09~\rm{Ry/Bohr}^2$.
+As shown in Fig.~\ref{fig:TiO_ifcs}, the change in the interaction with apical oxygen is even more drastic, since the displacement of the Ti atom significantly changes the length of the bond to apical oxygen.
+The strength of the interaction between Ti and the apical O with a short bond increases to $0.28~\rm{Ry/Bohr}^2$ (solid line in Fig.~\ref{fig:TiO_ifcs}) while the interaction along the elongated bond (in the home cell $\bm{R}=0$) is reduced to only $0.005~\rm{Ry/Bohr}^2$ (dashed line in Fig.~\ref{fig:TiO_ifcs}), as expected for an effectively broken covalent-like bond.
+Because one of the apical oxygens effectively does not interact with the Ti atom, we conclude that the covalently bonded three-dimensional network of Ti and O atoms in the cubic phase has been essentially reduced to a quasi two-dimensional network of Ti and O atoms in the tetragonal phase.
+Next, we analyze the character of the interatomic forces within the two-dimensional plane of atoms.
 As discussed in Sec.~\ref{sec:relevant_displacmenets} the phonon angular momentum dominantly comes from a motion of Ti and planar O atoms.
 Therefore, we don't include in the discussion Ba or apical O atoms.